aregsar/aregsarblog/blog/2020/create-laravel-project-with-multiple-redis-stores/index.md

     ],
 ```

+Both connections are configured to use the same Redis server.

-The `default` connection has a `database` default of `0` and the `cache` connection has a `database` default of `1` to assign separate databases to those connections that are configured to use the same Redis server.
+The `default` connection has a `database` default of `0` and the `cache` connection has a `database` default of `1` assigning separate databases to each connection.

-The `cache` connection in this `config/database.php` is set to be the default cache connection in the `config/cache.php` file.

-The `default` connection will be used for all in app access to Redis that directly use the Laravel `Redis` provider.

-Unlike the cache and queue configuration files, there is no configuration file that has a default connection setting that is set to the `default` redis connection in config/database.php.
+> When we change this configuration we will make all connections use database 0 because Redis clusters do not support more than one database.

-So by default when we use the Laravel `Redis` facade,global helper or provider without specifying the redis connection to use, the redis connection in config/database.php that is labeled `default` will be used.
+The `default` connection will be used by default to access Redis when using the Laravel `Redis` provider in the application.
+By default when we use the Laravel `Redis` facade or helper without specifying the redis connection to use, the redis connection that is labeled `default` in `config/database.php` will be used.

+## Reconfiguring Redis with separate connections

+We want to configure connections for the Laravel `session`, `cache` and `queue` in `config/database.php`.
+In addition we want to have a separate connection for the application to use via the `Redis` facade.

+We will keep the `default` connection for our application to use and we will keep the `cache` connection for the Laravel cache service to use.
+However we will change their configuration to use the same database and add a unique `prefix` setting to each.

-We need to add two more connections named `queue` and `session` for the Laravel `Session` and `Queue` providers to use.
-We also need to modify the `cache` connection to use the same redis connection `database` setting as all the other redis connections.
-This is because redis clusters used in production do not support multiple redis databases.
-We also need to add a `prefix` setting to all the connections to identify each separately.
+We will also add two more connections named `queue` and `session` for the Laravel Session and Queue services to use.
+We will use the same database setting as all other connections for these and we will give them a each unique `prefix` setting.

-For these reasons we will remove the out of box redis connections in database.php and replace them with the four connections below:
+The modified configuration in `config/database.php` looks like:

 ```php
     //the redis driver